webhead404/threat-terra/ESXi/README.md

 Depending on your network connection it could take awhile to build the VM's.

 8. Use Terraform to provision the Packer VM's for deployment and make sure OVFTool is installed and in your $PATH.
-Add a .tfvars file for your ESXi environment, and run `terraform init` followed by `terraform apply` inside the ESXi folder.
+Change the variables.tfvars file that has been provided to match your ESXi environment, and run `terraform init` followed by `terraform apply` inside the ESXi folder.

 I recommend snapshotting the newly provisioned VM's before running Ansible against them that way if something doesn't work correctly you can debug it easier.